rijkvanzanten/node-run-sql/README.md

 ## Usage
 `$ run-sql <file> [options]`

+f.e.:
-f.e.: `$ run-sql ./schema.sql --user=root --password=root --database=my_db`
+`$ run-sql ./schema.sql --user=root --password=root --database=my_db`

 ### Options:

   --host [optional]        The hostname of the database you are connecting to.
   --port [optional]        The port number to connect to.
   --user <required>        The MySQL user to authenticate as.
   --password <required>    The password of that MySQL user.
   --socketPath [optional]  The path to a unix domain socket to connect to.
 When used host and port are ignored.
   --database <required>    Name of the database to use for this connection

-  -V, --version            output the version number -h, --help               output usage information
+  -V, --version            output the version number
+  -h, --help               output usage information

 ## History

+Version 1.0.1 (2017-10-06) - Update the readme
 Version 1.0.0 (2017-10-06) - First Version launched

 ## License